18Aswin/Active-Directory-Home-Lab/README.md

 This project simulates a real-world enterprise network environment inside VirtualBox.
 It covers both **blue team (defensive)** and **red team (offensive)** security operations — making it a complete end-to-end cybersecurity lab.

-The lab was built following the MyDFIR 5-part Active Directory series, with several real-world adaptations made due to hardware constraints and software compatibility challenges — all of which are documented in detail.

 ---

 ## Network Diagram